Almost 500 admitted patients waiting on trolleys in Irish hospitals today (August 17)

 Currently, 44 people are waiting at Cork University Hospital, while 40 are without beds at St Vincent's University Hospital.

-Thirty one patients are on trolleys at Sligo University Hospital, with 16 at Letterkenny University Hospital.
+Thirty three patients are on trolleys at Sligo University Hospital, with 25 at Letterkenny University Hospital and 23 at University College Hospital Galway.

 Just six hospitals out of 32 included in the INMO's report are free from overcrowding today.